-- 1. The force secondary reviewer shall review all reasonably available information regarding the Type 2 Force Review, including BWC recordings made during the on-scene Type 2 Force Review, written reports, video, audio recordings, witness statements, photographs, and other evidence or information collected by the force responding supervisor. - 2.
-The force secondary reviewer is independently responsible for a thorough and substantive review of the evidence. - 3.
-The force secondary reviewer shall review the steps taken and documentation compiled during the Type 2 Force Review to ensure the force responding supervisor conducted a thorough and complete review. - 4.
-The force secondary reviewer shall make an independent determination of whether the force used and all conduct and actions leading up to and connected to the use of force appear to have been consistent with MPD policy, including whether the force was objectively reasonable, necessary, and proportional.
+- 7. Thorough review - a.1.
+The force secondary reviewer shall review all of the reasonably available information reasonably available regarding the use of force review Type 2 Force Review, including BWC recordings made during the on-scene Supervisor Type 2 Force Review, written reports, video, audio recordings, witness statements, photographs, and other evidence or information collected by the force responding supervisor. - b.2.
+The force secondary reviewer is independently responsible for a thorough and substantive review of the evidence and an independent analysis of whether the use of force appears to have been consistent with MPD policy. - 3.
+The force secondary reviewer shall review the steps taken and documentation compiled during the Type 2 Force Review to ensure the force responding supervisor conducted a thorough and complete review.

+- 4. The force secondary reviewer shall make an independent determination of whether the force used and all conduct and actions leading up to and connected to the use of force appear to have been consistent with MPD policy, including whether the force was objectively reasonable, necessary, and proportional.
 The review shall not be limited to whether force was authorized at the moment it was used. - 5.
-The force secondary reviewer shall report all policy violations and make notifications in accordance with [II-C]. - 6.
-The force secondary reviewer is independently responsible for determining the level of the reportable use of force and for re-classifying the level if necessary. - 7.
-The force secondary reviewer shall review the documentation and data entered by the member who used the force to ensure that the documentation and data is sufficient and complete.
+The force secondary reviewer shall report all policy violations and make notifications in accordance with [II-C]. - e.6.
+The force secondary reviewer is independently responsible for determining the level of the reportable use of force and for re-classifying the level if necessary. - d.7.
+The force secondary reviewer shall review the documentation and data entered by the employee member who used the force to ensure that the documentation and data is sufficient and complete.